 In fact, since the original time of publishing this article, Slack has released

 Following the 10m announcement, Slack has strengthened their enterprise appeal by launching Enterprise Key Management, channel search,

 Microsoft Teams announced at Enterprise Connect that their app is in use by 500,000 organizations across the world.
 Microsoft also introduced a raft of new features including custom backgrounds and intelligent whiteboards.

-Cisco didn’t go under the radar either.
-Amy Chang led a keynote where she introduced users of Webex Teams to cognitive collaboration.
+Cisco hasn’t gone under the radar either.
+Amy Chang led a keynote at Enterprise Connect, and then UC Expo, where she introduced users of Webex Teams to cognitive collaboration.
 Intelligent features like Webex assistant, People Insights and facial recognition will be turned on in Webex Teams soon.